4-H beekeeping essay contest for Michigan 4-H members

 4-H youth have the opportunity to develop entrepreneurial skills and earn cash prize through 4-H beekeeping essay contest.

+Michigan 4-H'ers should send all entries to Laura Quist at firstname.lastname@example.org by March 15.
 Essay length should be 750 to 1,000 words and will be judged on the scope of research, accuracy, creativity, conciseness and logic development of the topic.
 Youth are encouraged to research the topic using a number of sources.
-Download the complete rules before beginning the contest.
+Download the complete rules before beginning on the Michigan 4-H specific flyer.
 This contest is sponsored by the Foundation for the Preservation of Honey Bees, Inc., a non-profit corporation, to preserve the practice and the profession of beekeeping through education and research, established by the American Beekeeping Federation.